QuantEcon/lecture-source-py/source/rst/classical_filtering.rst

 Implementation
 ----------------

-Code that computes solutions to  LQ control and filtering problems  using the methods described here and in :doc:`Classical Control with Linear Algebra <lu_tricks>` can be found in the file `control_and_filter.py <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/lu_tricks/control_and_filter.py>`__.
+Code that computes solutions to  LQ control and filtering problems  using the methods described here and in :doc:`lu_tricks` can be found in the file `control_and_filter.py <https://github.com/QuantEcon/QuantEcon.lectures.code/blob/master/lu_tricks/control_and_filter.py>`__.

 Here's how it looks